-Kapuluan Study Center formally opened as a cultural and activity center for UP university students on June 9, 1984.
+Kapuluan Study Center formally opened as a cultural and activity center for young men on June 9, 1984.
 It is a project of the University Center Foundation, a non-stock and non-profit private corporation.

 Mission and Activities

-Kapuluan aims to develop students into better individuals through various educational and formative activities.
-It tries to foster an atmosphere of friendship, clean fun, and good living — something the students find uniquely appealing in the Center.
+Kapuluan aims to develop students into better individuals through various educational and formative activities in an atmosphere of friendship, clean fun, and good living — something the students find uniquely appealing in the Center.

-While all these activities teach and encourage seriousness and professionalism in work and study, weekends at the Center are usually spent with recreational activities such as sports and excursions.
-Semestral breaks are usually spent in out-of-town seminars and workshops, which develop social concern and proper civic habits among students.
+Weekends at the Center are usually spent with recreational activities such as sports and excursions.
+Longer academic breaks are usually spent in out-of-town seminars and workshops, which develop social concern and proper civic habits among students.